JaimeArboleda/nestedcvtraining/README.md

 - Skopt.
 - Python-Docx

-Inside of a standard macihne learning flow, this package helps the automation of the last stages of hyperparameter optimization, model validation and model training.
+Inside a standard machine learning flow, this package helps the automation of the last stages of hyperparameter optimization, model validation and model training.
 One of the benefits of using it is that hyperparameter optimization is not restricted to hyperparameters of the model, but also of the post-process pipeline, as it will be shown.

 The model is optionally calibrated, so that the predict_proba method can be directly interpreted as a probability.